-Redwood Valley Fall Salads: Sunday October 28, 2012, 1:45-5 PM.
-Meet at West Road and North State St (just E of West Road exit off US 101 in Redwood Valley), then caravan/carpool to our farm on Bakers Creek Road, about 4.5 miles up Laughlin mountain.
+Redwood Valley Summer Salads: Sunday to be arranged.
+Email email@example.com and we will notify you.
+Meet at West Road and North State St (just E of West Road exit off US 101 in Redwood Valley), then caravan/carpool to our farm on Bakers Creek Road, about 3 miles up Laughlin mountain.

 We can host groups who want to organize a class at a different time at our farm.
 We can also travel within the county and beyond if a class is organized; please contact us to discuss (email to firstname.lastname@example.org or call 707-272-1688).

 The above classes, with Bill Taylor and Jaye Alison Moscariello, are held in gardens where we will talk about and taste 30 or more flowers, herbs, and greens used in salads or green smoothies, that can be harvested in any given season.
 A green smoothie will be available to sample.
+We will also make wild chips and thistle lemonade.
 Discussion will cover growing timing/tips, and medicinal qualities.
 The class will end with a small meal of salad, tastes of kimchi, and other foods.
 Potluck contributions welcome.
 Seeds are also available (bring envelopes if you have them).
-Class is by donation ($20 suggested but other amounts ok) or work trade (2 hours in the garden or organizing/outreach)
+Class is by donation ($30 per person, $50/couple)

 Check touchtheearthmusic.com for updates, or 707-272-1688.

 This flyer has further notes on this project and some past dates: salad class flyer